Revolution11Corp/rev11_twilio/README.md

 # rev11-twilio

-Serverless application for fetching survey request DB records and injecting a request into Twilio via API.
-This function requires an SQL Hosted database with the following Parameters:
+Serverless application for managing a Twilio survey database over a RESTful HTTP API.
+This serverless app requires an SQL Hosted database with the following Parameters:

 SERVER - Database location, via IP or FQN